ovh/docs/pages/web/hosting/ftp_filezilla_user_guide/guide.nl-nl.md

 Als u de volgende foutmelding krijgt:

-550 would not chance perms on /. not such file or directory
+550 would not change perms on /. not such file or directory

 U moet in dit geval het volgende commando gebruiken: